ApeWorX/ape/docs/quickstart.rst

     apeworx/ape compile

-Docker uninstall process needs to
+When switching back and forth between docker and normal ape you may have permissions issues.
-Either Solution:
+To resolve these you can use either of the following solutions:
-1.chmod + chown
+1. ``chown ~/.solcx && chown ~/.solcx``
-2. sudo rm -rf ~/.solcx, sudo rm -rf ~/.vvm
+2. ``sudo rm -rf ~/.solcx && sudo rm -rf ~/.vvm``

 Once ape is installed you can test some of the features!
 Here is a guide on some of the popular